microsoft/generative-ai-for-beginners/1-getting-started/lessons/1-introduction-to-generative-ai/README.md

 ## Scenario

-Edu4All is a fictious startup in the education domain with the ambitious mission of *improving accessibility* in learning on a global scale, ensuring equitable access to education and providing personalized learning experiences to every learner, according to their needs.
+Generative Artificial Intelligence (AI) represents the pinnacle of AI technology, pushing the boundaries of what was once thought impossible.
+Generative AI models have several capabilities and applications, but for this course we'll explore how they are revolutionizing education through a fictional startup, that we’ll be referring to as *our startup*.
+Our startup works in the education domain with the ambitious mission of *improving accessibility* in learning on a global scale, ensuring equitable access to education and providing personalized learning experiences to every learner, according to their needs.

-The team is aware they’ll not be able to achieve this goal without leveraging one of the most powerful tools of modern times – generative Artificial Intelligence (AI).
+Our startup team is aware we’ll not be able to achieve this goal without leveraging one of the most powerful tools of modern times – Large Language Models (LLMs).

 Generative AI is expected to revolutionize the way we learn and teach today, with students having at their disposal virtual teachers 24 hours a day which provide vast amounts of information and examples, and teachers able to leverage innovative tools to assess their students and give feedback.

 ![Five young students looking at a monitor - image by DALLE2](./images/students-by-DALLE2.png)

-In this curriculum, we’ll explore how Edu4All leverages generative AI to unlock new scenarios in the education world and how they address the inevitable challenges associated with the social implications of its application and the technology limitations.
+In this curriculum, we’ll explore how our startup leverages generative AI to unlock new scenarios in the education world and how we address the inevitable challenges associated with the social implications of its application and the technology limitations.

 To start, let’s define some basic concepts and terminology we’ll be using throughout the curriculum.